 No money appropriated in this appropriation may be expended for an abortion that is not a mandatory service required under AS 47.07.030(a).
 The money appropriated for Health and Social Services may be expended only for mandatory services required under Title XIX of the Social Security Act and for optional services offered by the state under the state plan for medical assistance that has been approved by the United States Department of Health and Human Services.
-This statement is a statement of the purpose of the appropriation and is neither merely descriptive language nor a statement of legislative intent.

 Section 1, p.
-17, lines 17 - 23.
+17, lines 20 - 25.
 As we opined before, this language is intended to prevent expenditures from these appropriations for therapeutic or medically necessary abortions.
 DHSS, however, is under a superior court order to operate its Medicaid program in a constitutional manner by providing payment for them.
-That superior court order has been upheld by the Alaska
+That superior court order has been upheld by the Alaska Supreme Court, which specifically rejected an argument that the separation-of-powers doctrine precluded the superior court from ordering the state to pay.

-Supreme Court, which specifically rejected an argument that the separation-of-powers doctrine precluded the superior court from ordering the state to pay.
 State, Dept. of Health & Social Services v.
 Planned Parenthood of Alaska, 28 P.3d 904 (Alaska 2001).
 Thus, the DHSS is faced with a ruling from the state's highest court that the limit on payment for abortion services results in the operation of the Medicaid program in an unconstitutional manner, while DHSS is ostensibly without the money available to pay for services to operate the program legally.
 A veto of this provision is not available under as described in our analysis of Knowles II.

-Six years ago, the plaintiffs in the Planned Parenthood case asked the superior court to clarify how similar budget restrictions impacted its judgment.
-The superior court, three days after the supreme court affirmed the judgment, issued an opinion ordering the DHSS not to comply with the restrictions.
+Seven years ago, the plaintiffs in the Planned Parenthood case asked the superior court to clarify how similar budget restrictions impacted its judgment.
+The superior court, three days after the Supreme Court affirmed the judgment, issued an opinion ordering the DHSS not to comply with the restrictions.
 To date, therefore, DHSS has obeyed the superior court's order and we must advise DHSS to continue to obey it; i.e., to continue to pay for these medically necessary abortions, until such time as a court reverses the order that is now in effect.